ajuljulian/configs/README.md

 # What is this?

-It's a list of configuration files that I use on all my machines.
+I use these dotfiles on all my machines.
 I try to aggregate as much of my Dotfiles in one location and create symlinks to them from their expected locations.

 ## Neovim